dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-agc-tutorial.rst

                 output { String out = read_string( stdout() ) }
             }

-1. Since this workflow is publicly posted on `Dockstore.org <https://dockstore.org/>`_, we can quickly launch it by passing the Dockstore CLI the entry name:
+1. Since this workflow is publicly posted on `Dockstore.org <https://dockstore.org/>`_, we can quickly launch it by passing the Dockstore CLI the entry name and its version:

     .. code:: text